truncatedAvocados/thesis-server/CONTRIBUTING.md

 ```

 That's it!
 Deploy is an alias in the EC2 image and will begin the server in the background with `nohup`, as well as performing concatenation and minification of client files.

+## General Workflow

+1. Fork the repo
+1. Cut a namespaced feature branch from master
+  - bug/...
+  - feat/...
+  - test/...
+  - doc/...
+  - refactor/...
+1. Make commits to your feature branch.
+Prefix each commit like so:
+  - (feat) Added a new feature
+  - (fix) Fixed inconsistent tests [Fixes #0]
+  - (refactor) ...
+  - (cleanup) ...
+  - (test) ...
+  - (doc) ...
+1. When you've finished with your fix or feature, `rebase` upstream changes into your branch and submit a pull request directly to master.
+Include a description of your changes.
+1. Your pull request will be reviewed by another maintainer.
+If your code reviewer
+   requests you make a change you don't understand, ask them why.
+1. Fix any issues raised by your code reviwer, and push your fixes as a single
+   new commit.
+1. Once the pull request has been reviewed, it will be merged by another member of the team. **Do not merge your own commits!**

+A visual representation of this general workflow can be found [here][workflow diagram].

 ## Detailed Workflow